Johnny Selemani: Early life

 Selemani began playing youth soccer at age four with the Blue Quill Community League.
 He later played youth soccer with Edmonton Scottish and Edmonton BTB SC, before joining the Vancouver Whitecaps FC Academy in August 2022.

 Club career

 On April 21, 2024, Selemani made his professional debut with Whitecaps FC 2 in MLS Next Pro, in a 0-0 draw with the Tacoma Defiance, becoming the youngest player to debut for the team at 16 years, one month and five days.
 On March 9, 2025, he scored his first professional goal in a match against Los Angeles FC 2.
 In June 2025, he signed a professional contract with Whitecaps FC 2 (after previously playing as an academy call-up).
 In June 2025, he signed a pair of short-term loans with the Vancouver Whitecaps FC first team.
 He made his Major League Soccer debut on June 14, 2025 against the Columbus Crew.
+On Sep 26, 2026 the Whitecaps FC announced Johnny Selemani to a contract as a Homegrown Player through the 2029-30 Major League Soccer season, with club options for the 2030-31 and 2031-32 seasons.